Claiming benefits when you have a health problem

 This can help to cover the extra costs of living with long-term ill health or disability for those aged 16 to 64.
 You can claim if you need help with everyday tasks or getting around, and have needed help for at least three months and will continue to for nine months or more.

-You could get £55.65 or £83.10 per week to help with everyday tasks, and £22 or £58 to help you get around.
-The amount depends on how much help you need.
+You could get £22.65 or £145.35 per week to help with everyday tasks.
 It’s not means tested, but there is a medical assessment.

 PIP replaces the Disability Living Allowance (DLA).
 If you’re still claiming DLA, you may be asked to switch to PIP.